-What to do when you catch your child sneaking and hiding food (and why this might be happening).
+What do you do when you catch your child sneaking and hiding food?
+Why is this happening?
+I answer these concerning questions and more.

 You start noticing food empty food wrappers under your child’s pillow, or that all of a sudden the freezer cookie stash has dwindled significantly (and there’s a trail of crumbs to your child’s room).
 You realize that your child is being dishonest and sneaking and/or hiding food.
 You probably feel angry, confused, and concerned.
 Instinctually, you feel like addressing it right away by disciplining your child, and perhaps even setting even tighter boundaries around snacks and treats.
 But is this the right thing to do?
 Or will this perpetuate this issue and lead to more sneaking and dishonesty?